Wikia/ponto/README.md

 =====

-An iOS (Obj-C), Android (Java) and WebView (JavaScript) bridge for an easy exchange of data across web/native contextes.
+An iOS (Obj-C), Android (Java) and WebView (JavaScript) bridge for an easy exchange of data across web/native contextes, equiped with a transport between iframe and parent window.

 Rationale